Chapter 62F Taxpayer Refund

-Learn more about the advance payment requirements that began as of April 2021 for taxpayers with more than $150,000 in total liability for certain tax types from the previous year.
+Visit the Advance Payment Requirements page for information about the requirements that began as of April 2021 for taxpayers with more than $150,000 in total liability for certain tax types from the previous year.
 Taxpayers who qualify will make an advance payment before the related tax return is due.

 New E-File Requirements for Filing Returns and Making Payments

 Some taxpayers who have filed or paid on paper will be required to electronically submit tax returns, informational filings and payments to the Department of Revenue beginning on or after January 1, 2022.
-Communications will be sent to impacted taxpayers by mail to alert them to the new requirements and direct them to this informational webpage.
+Communications will be sent to impacted taxpayers by mail to alert them to the new requirements and direct them to the Electronic Requirements page.

 Elective Pass-Through Entity Excise

 On September 30, 2021, the Massachusetts Legislature adopted an elective pass-through entity excise in response to the $10,000 cap on the federal, state and local tax deduction added in the 2017 federal Tax Cuts and Jobs Act.
-Learn about eligibility for the excise, the election process and much more on the FAQ page.
+Learn about eligibility for the excise, the election process and much more on the Elective Pass-Through Entity Excise page.

 COVID Tax Summary for Tax Year 2021

-This summary will provide you with information on important COVID-relief provisions that were put in place to assist taxpayers with tax compliance during the emergency.
+This COVID Tax Summary will provide you with information on important COVID-relief provisions that were put in place to assist taxpayers with tax compliance during the emergency.
 You’ll find information on the Paycheck Protection Program; relief grants, subsidies, and loan grants; unemployment benefits; and employees who were working remotely.